What I do as an assistant professor (Spring 2025)

 Since I don’t do any active teaching in courses PV247 and PV256, all work related to these courses is already accounted for in the “administrative tasks”.
 Within the remaining courses this semester, my main contributions were the following:

-I also spent 7h on retrospective and planning for the course PV252 which runs during the fall semester.
+I also spent 7h on a retrospective and planning for the course PV252, which runs during the fall semester.

 Summary